Gundlach's hawk: Distribution and habitat

 Its natural habitats are dry forests and lowland moist forests.
 The species was never a common sight, but its population was dispersed throughout Cuba.

 Status and conservation

 Gundlach's hawk has been classified as endangered since 1994, due to its small and fragmented population.
 The past five years however, has shown a stabilization in the hawk's population trends.
 Population totals in Cuba were estimated to be about 400, including 270 mature hawks.
 This may warrant Gundlach's hawks to be reclassified as vulnerable.
-Perhaps the stabilization of the population can be attributed to conservation efforts that increase awareness of the hawk and its struggles.
-These conservation efforts include the public campaigning of Gundlach's hawk, the education of humans on the hawk and its environmental needs.
+The stabilization of the population may be attributed to conservation efforts bringing awareness to the hawk and its struggles.
+These conservation efforts include public campaigning of Gundlach's hawk, to improve education and awareness of the hawk and its environmental needs.
 Additional surveys of Cuba to assess current population and trends of Gundlach's hawk are required to determine the condition of the hawk in regards to extinction.